Walnut Cove Colored School

-Walnut Cove Colored School, also known as London School, is historic Rosenwald School located at Walnut Cove, Stokes County, North Carolina.
-It was built in 1921 with a grant from Sears & Roebuck financier, Julius Rosenwald.
-A condition of the grant was that it had to have local matching funds.
-Therefore, it was built on land donated by John William Dalton and his brother George Samuel Dalton and with materials provided by The Dan River Lumber Company.
+The Walnut Cove Colored School is a historic Rosenwald School located in Walnut Cove, Stokes County, North Carolina.
+It was built in 1921 with seed funds from Sears & Roebuck financier, Julius Rosenwald with advice and counsel of the great educator, Booker t.
+Washington.
+A condition of the funding was that communities had to provide local matching funds.
+Communities which built the Rosenwald schools actually provided more funding than Julius Rosenwald's initial seed funds.

 It is a one-story, rectangular frame building with five classrooms and Bungalow / American Craftsman design elements.
 It has weatherboard siding, a broad clipped gable roof, large sash windows, and a projecting front vestibule.
 The building measures approximately 49 feet wide by 73 feet deep and rests on a brick foundation.
 It housed a school until 1952.
 It was later renovated for use as a senior citizens' community center.

 It was added to the National Register of Historic Places in 1995.